wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 When CPU-initiated requests observe transient states, and/or outstanding requests in the MSHR register, the handler will allocate an MSHR entry, and wait for the previous requests to be handled.

+2. When a request completes, either by itself, or by receiving the corresponding responses, it will call helper functions, which check the MSHR.
+If there are requests waiting in the MSHR, and that the request is not already in progress (tracked by the MSHR entry), then the following request will be scheduled for retry in the next cycle.
+This drives forward the simulation progress, when requests are waiting in MSHR registers.

 In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., downgrades and invalidations), in separate sections.
 Helper functions are covered when they are encountered for the first time.